melezhik/Sparrow6/documentation/taskchecks.md

 # Soft checks

 Soft checks is a special form of regexp expression check, so when a soft check matching fails the parser does not consider this as a failure, the fact of mismatch just printed out in report.
-If soft check matched it acts identically to regular ( none soft ) successfull check
+If soft check matched it acts identically to regular ( none soft ) successful check

-Mostly soft checks are used together with generator/code expressions to implimen conditional or optional checks, here is an example:
+Mostly soft checks are used together with generator/code expressions to implement conditional or optional checks, here is an example:

 Input: